cimm/missioncontrol/README.md

 I'm a freelance web developer, I hate administrave tasks and a wise friend once told me, "Any given task I have to repeat 3 times is worth automating."
 Mission Control is my response to the problem, my own administrative robot so to say.

 In a perfect world it would tell me if I'm loosing money with a certain client, if my code quality drops, if I don't work enough, and soo many other metrics I worry over.
-Right now it keeps track of the days or hours I worked for my clients, tracking invoices will be next.
+Right now it keeps track of the days or hours I worked for my clients.

 Disclaimer
 ----------